eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 # How to use the Container Orchestration Provider

 ## Before Starting
-For this bundle to function appropriately, the gateway must have docker installed and the docker daemon must be started and enabled.
+For this bundle to function appropriately, the gateway must a supported container engine installed and running.
+Currently the only officially supported engine is Docker.

 ## Starting the Service

 To use this service select the **ContainerOrchestrationService** option located in the **Services** area.
 The ContainerOrchestrationService provides the following parameters:
 - **Enabled**--activates the service when set to true
-- **Docker Host URL**--provides a string that tells the service where to find the docker engine (best left to the default value).
+- **Container Engine Host URL**--provides a string that tells the service where to find the container engine (best left to the default value).

 ![Container-API]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/enable_api.png)